Eileenzyf/ISO-App-Prediction/README.1.md

 │   ├── app_predict.py                <- Script for testing if the prediction works
 │   ├── user-input_test.csv           <- Dataframe for app_predict.py
 ├── requirements.txt                  <- Python package dependencies
-├── Makefile                          <- MakeFile to run the entire project
+├── Makefile                          <- MakeFile to run the entire application
 ```
 This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).